Location and time of the classes?

 18:00 – 20:00

 New students should arrive 15 minutes early for the health and safety brief and to fill out the health and fitness forms if not already done so online.
-All students should arrive at least 10 minutes early each week, to pay at the desk before the start of the lesson.
+All students should arrive at least 10 minutes early each week, to pay if not already done so and to prepare before the warmup starts.

 How much are the classes?